For most of us life is good and although we may not always appreciate it, every day, there is so much to be grateful for.

 1. List 10 things in your life that you are grateful or thankful for.

 When you’re feeling low it’s a good idea to look at your list to remind yourself of all the feel-good things and events in your life.

 2. List 10 things about your work that you are grateful for.

-3. List 10 things about your personality and abilities that you are thankful for.
+3. List 10 things about your personality and abilities that you are

 If you find this difficult, think of all the positive ways your best friend, colleagues or family would describe you.